Vice-Chancellor’s Prize for Research Excellence - HDR

 The Vice-Chancellor’s Prize for Research Excellence – HDR (Higher Degree by Research) recognises an outstanding HDR candidate who has achieved the highest levels of excellence in research during the completion of their degree.

 Selection of prize recipients is by the Deputy Vice-Chancellor Research and Innovation based on recommendations of the Awards Panel.
-The Prize will be made annually and be presented at the RMIT Awards for Excellence ceremony.
+The Prize will be made annually and be presented at the RMIT Awards for Excellence ceremony in November.

 Nomination and documentation

 This prize is open to any completed candidate who meets the eligibility criteria.
-The nomination process includes self-nomination, or nomination by a peer or staff member (with the nominee’s consent).
-Nominees should submit their nomination and provide supporting statements via this page and must include the following:
+Nomination is to be made by a peer or staff member (with the nominee’s consent).
+Nominations must include the following:

-- a completed nomination form (PDF 1064KB 5p) addressing the selection criteria
+- a completed Nomination form addressing the selection criteria

-- a supporting statement (PDF 1.32MB 3p) which addresses the selection criteria prepared by the relevant HDR coordinator
+- a supporting statement which addresses the selection criteria prepared by the relevant HDR coordinator

 - endorsement from the relevant Dean/Head of School